- What other names is Oak Moss known by?

 Oak moss is sometimes called tree moss, but so are other products.
 Avoid confusion by looking for the scientific name, Evernia prunastri.

 - Other conditions.

-alcohol extract, oak moss is UNSAFE.
+Oak moss might be safe for most people when taken for short periods of time as a water-based tea.
+When taken in large amounts, for long periods of time, or as an alcohol extract, oak moss is UNSAFE.
 Oak moss contains a toxic chemical called thujone.
 It can cause side effects such as restlessness, vomiting, dizziness, tremors, kidney damage, and convulsions.

 Special Precautions & Warnings:Pregnancy and breast-feeding: It's UNSAFE to take oak moss if you are pregnant.
 It contains a chemical called thujone that might cause the uterus to contract, and this could cause a miscarriage.

 A blood disorder called porphyria: Oak moss might make this condition worse.
 Don't use oak moss if you have porphyria.

 Kidney problems: Oak moss might make this condition worse.
 Don't use oak moss if you have kidney problems.